very-good-science/data-ethics-club/_sources/join_in/join_in.md.txt

 Discussion material: [I used AI.
 It Worked.
 I hated it.](https://taggart-tech.com/reckoning/)

+Suggested questions:
+1. Have you used AI coding before?
+How have you found it?
+2. Were you surprised by this article?
+Did it match your experiences?
+3. How do you feel about other people using AI for coding?
+How has that changed over time?

 ## Past Meetings

 You can see a record of what we have discussed previously here.